 6 The kindly manner in which Jesus spoke to Annas almost bewildered him.
-But he had already determined in his mind that Jesus must either leave Palestine or die; so he summoned up his courage and asked: "Just what is it you are trying to teach the people?
+But he had already determined in his mind that Jesus must either leave Palestine or die; so he > summoned up his courage and asked: "Just what is it you are trying to teach the people?
 What do you claim to be?"
 Jesus answered: "You know full well that I have spoken openly to the world.
 I have taught in the synagogues and many times in the temple, where all the Jews and many of the gentiles have heard me.
 In secret I have spoken nothing; why, then, do you ask me about my teaching?
 Why do you not summon those who have heard me and inquire of them?
 Behold, all Jerusalem has heard that which I have spoken even if you have not yourself heard these teachings."
 But before Annas could make reply, the chief steward of the palace, who was standing near, struck Jesus in the face with his hand, saying, "How dare you answer the high priest with such words?"
-Annas spoke no words of rebuke to his steward, but Jesus addressed him, saying, "My friend, if I have spoken evil, bear witness against the evil; but if I have spoken the truth, why, then, should you smite me?"
+Annas spoke no words of rebuke to his steward, but Jesus addressed him, saying, "My friend, if I have spoken evil, bear witness against the evil; but if I have spoken the truth, why, then, should vou smite me?"

-than to suffer death.
-But when Annas stood before the 7 Although Annas regretted that his steward had struck stalwart and determined Galilean, he knew at once that it Jesus, he was too proud to take notice of the matter.
+7 Although Annas regretted that his steward had struck Jesus, he was too proud to take notice of the matter.
 In his confusion he went into another room, leaving Jesus alone with the household attendants and the temple guards for almost an hour.